-There are 36 IB World Schools in Italy, of which 31 teach in English and five offer bilingual instruction in Italian and English.
-Among these, 25 are authorised to offer the IB Diploma and five teach three IB programmes.
+There are 39 IB World Schools in Italy.
+Among these, 34 are authorised to offer the IB Diploma and 13 teach all three IB programmes.

 Virtually all schools are coeducational and the vast majority teach day pupils, with many offering through-train education from pre-school to age 18.
 St George’s British International School in Rome, which was founded in 1958, follows the English national curriculum and offers GCSEs, IGCSEs and the IB Diploma.

 There are several boarding schools, including St Stephen’s School in Rome, a high school offering both the American high school diploma and the IB Diploma and St Louis School in Milan, which offers boarding from age 14 and combines the IB Diploma with IGCSEs.